FLO-2DSoftware/FLO-2D-Docs/source/flo-2d_pro/Storm Drain Modeling Guidelines/Chapter 1.rst

 relaxation (Rossman, 2005).
 The solution algorithm involves the following steps:

 1. A first estimate of discharge Q in each conduit at time *t +* Δ\ *t* is calculated by solving for Q\ :sub:`t+∆t` using the heads, areas, and velocities determined at the current time *t*.
 2. A first estimate of the head (H) in each conduit at time *t +* Δ\ *t* is calculated by evaluating H\ :sub:`t+∆t` using the discharge Q just computed.
 The results are denoted as:

-..

-   Qlast and Hlast
+            Q_{last} and H_{last}

 3. The equation Q\ :sub:`t+∆t` is solved once again, using the head, area, and velocity based on the Q\ :sub:`last` and H\ :sub:`last` values just computed.
 A relaxation factor Ω is used to combine the new flow estimate Q\ :sub:`new` with the previous estimate Q\ :sub:`last` to generate a new Q\ :sub:`new` according to the equation:

-..

             Qnew = (1−Ω) Qlast +Ω Qnew

 4. The equation for H\ :sub:`t+∆t`\ is solved again for heads using Q\ :sub:`new`.
 As with discharge, this new solution for head, H\ :sub:`new` is weighted with H\ :sub:`last` to produce an updated estimate for heads:

-..

    Hnew = (1−Ω) Hlast +Ω Hnew

 5. If H\ :sub:`new` is close enough to H\ :sub:`last` then the process stops with Q\ :sub:`new` and H\ :sub:`new` as the solution for time t + Δt.
    Otherwise H\ :sub:`last` and Q\ :sub:`last` are replaced with H\ :sub:`new` and Q\ :sub:`new`, respectively and the process returns to step 2.

-..

 The procedure uses the following parameters and conditions for this iterative procedure:

     - A constant relaxation factor Ω is equal to 0.5.

     - A convergence tolerance of 0.005 feet on nodal heads.

     - Number of trials is limited to four.

 ..